Selected

 newly adopted law the mayor enjoys considerably

-enhanced powers vis-a-vis the city council, resembling
+enhanced powers vis-a-vis the city council,

-‘strong mayors’ of some American cities, such as
+resembling ‘strong mayors’ of some American cities,

-2006.
+in 2006.
 His rival, Jozef Lassota, former Krakow’s

 mayor in the years 1992-1998 and former MP, who was